Last updated: October 16, 2018

 ACCESS, CORRECTION, AND DELETION OF PERSONAL INFORMATION

 When handling a data access, correction, or deletion request, we check the identity of the requesting party to ensure that he or she is the person legally entitled to make such request.
-While we maintain a policy to respond to these requests free of charge, should your request be repetitive or unduly onerous, we reserve the right to charge you a reasonable fee for compliance with your request.
+While our policy is to respond to such requests free of charge, we reserve the right to charge you a reasonable fee for compliance with your request should your request be repetitive or unduly onerous.

 Subject to applicable laws and regulations, we may from time to time send direct marketing materials promoting services, products, facilities, or activities to you using information collected from you.
 We will provide you with an opportunity to opt-out of such communications and will only send them to you if you consent.